Five Fridays 2016-17

-Join us to celebrate the fifth successful season in the Five Fridays series.
+Join us to for the sixth season in the Five Fridays benefit concert series.
 Concerts are held by candlelight in the beautiful sanctuary of Saint Paul’s, typically in the intimate setting of the labyrinth at the west end of the church.
 Each concert is followed by a reception to greet the artists.
 Contributions from our generous sponsors help to defray costs, and together with ticket revenue, allow Saint Paul’s to pass on all net proceeds to Saint Paul’s outreach partners, Philadelphia Interfaith Hospitality Network and Face to Face Germantown.
 This is a unique opportunity to hear world-class music while supporting good work in our local community.

 Click on each concert for details and a link to purchase individual tickets.

 Selected movements from-

 String quartet No. 17 in B-flat major, K. 458, W. A. Mozart

 String quartet no. 4, in D major OP 20 J. Haydn